Viability and Arbitrage under Knightian Uncertainty: No Arbitrage versus No Free-Lunch-with-Vanishing-Risk

-When $\cR=\cP^+$ the definitions above become simpler.
-In this case $\ell\in \cI$ is an arbitrage if and only if $\ell\in \cP^+$.
-From the definition, it is clear that an arbitrage opportunity is always a free lunch with vanishing risk.
+Let $(\cH,\tau, \oleq,\cI,\cR)$ be a financial market.
+An arbitrage opportunity is always a free lunch with vanishing risk.
 The purpose of this section is to investigate when these two notions are equivalent.